 While this development may be bittersweet for longtime DCEU and Arrowverse fans, there is an unmistakable excitement and enthusiasm as a new future for DC on television and film prepares to roll out over the next several years.
 And for those looking for more standalone fare, there are still plenty of great DC adaptations continuing on television with explicitly being tied to a wider cinematic universe, including The Sandman and The Joker: Folie à Deux.

-Here is a full overview of the coming DC projects on film and television – shows that are already in the midst of ending, like The Flash and Titans, are not included.
+Here is a full overview of the coming DC projects on film and television.
 This includes previously launched series that are currently expected to continue and upcoming movies, whether they are set in the DCU, DCEU, or their own separate canon.
 Release dates and windows are provided, where available, but with so much transition still in effect, many of the production details are still being kept under wraps.

 If you're looking for a list of all the superhero movies in our future, here's our upcoming superhero movies guide.

 Though the DCU doesn’t formally begin until July 2025 with the release of Superman: Legacy, there are plenty of movies based on DC properties set to thrill audiences in the interim.
 From the ending of the DCEU in 2023 to the eagerly anticipated sequel to 2019’s Joker, there are a number of projects in various stages of production set to roll out, starting this summer.
 Meanwhile, filmmaker Matt Reeves is steadily working on a sequel to his 2022 acclaimed film The Batman, set outside of both the DCEU and DCU.